diverenforce/landing-page/README.md

 Currently I do not have any ideas for the pictures, themes and general picture of the website's personality so it will look pretty boring.
 I may or may not come back to it in the future after I have finished it to edit it, add pictures, themes and fun stuff.
 But once I do I will add sources of pictures and resources here.

+For now the first image in the first section is from a scene from Adventure time season 3 episode 16.